QWERTY Technology Hub

 - TACTUS Assistive keyboard

 QWERTY Technology Hub is open Monday to Friday 1pm – 5pm and Saturday 1pm – 4pm.
-For more information, please contact Thayne Jackman on 8355 3500 or 0403 932 541 or email firstname.lastname@example.org
+For more information, please contact Thayne Jackman on 8355 3500 or email firstname.lastname@example.org

-To keep pace with rapidly advancing technologies, PQSA asks you to give generously and help us reach our target of $65,000 to purchase new equipment and update existing technology to support our clients to live their potential.
+To keep pace with rapidly advancing technologies, PQSA asks you to donate generously to purchase new equipment and update existing technology to continue to support our clients to keep connected.
 Click here to donate